XcalableMP/manual/en/distribute.rst

 .. note::

-   Function ceil(x) returns the minimum integer value which is greater than x.
+   Function ceil(x) returns the minimum integer value greater than or equal to x

 * XMP/C program